yonatanppr/bring-shopping-list-integration/README.md

 bring-shopping remove "Milk" --item-uuid ITEM_UUID
 ```

-Add `--json` before the subcommand for machine-readable output. `complete` moves an
+Add `--json` before the subcommand for machine-readable output. `complete` moves an item
-item into Bring's recently used collection; `remove` permanently removes it.
+into Bring's recently used collection. `remove` deletes it.

 ## Local stdio MCP server